-Before you can get your functional threshold power (FTP) estimate, you must pair a chest heart rate monitor and power meter with your device (Pairing ANT+ Sensors, page 24), and you must get your VO2 max. estimate for cycling (Getting Your VO2 Max.
-Estimate for Cycling, page 8).
+Before you can get your functional threshold power (FTP) estimate, you must pair a chest heart rate monitor and power meter with your device (Pairing ANT+ Sensors, page 21), and you must get your VO2 max. estimate (About VO2 Max.
+Estimates, page 13).

 The device uses your user profile information from the initial setup and your VO2 max. estimate to estimate your FTP.
+The device will automatically detect your FTP during rides at a steady, high intensity with heart rate and power.

-- 1 Select UP or DOWN to view the performance widget. - 2 Select (a) to scroll through the performance measurements. - Your FTP estimate appears as a value measured in watts per kilogram, your power output in watts, and a position on the color gauge.
+- 1 Select UP or DOWN to view the performance widget. - 2 Select START to scroll through the performance measurements.

+Your FTP estimate appears as a value measured in watts per kilogram, your power output in watts, and a position on the color gauge.

 Purple Superior

 Blue Excellent

 Green Good

-Crange Fair
+Crange Orange Fair

 Red Untrained

-For more information, see the appendix (FTP Ratings, page 31).
+For more information, see the appendix (FTP Ratings, page 33).

-NOTE: When a performance notification alerts you to a new FTP, you can select Accept to save the new FTP, or Decline to keep your current FTP (Turning On Performance Notifications, page 7).
+NOTE: When a performance notification alerts you to a new FTP, you can select Accept to save the new FTP, or Decline to keep your current FTP (Turning Off Performance Notifications, page 12).